How to Stream Live Events: The Ultimate Guide (Update)October 11, 2021

 - Donations: Donations work well for nonprofit broadcasts, such as virtual galas and other charity events.

 - Supplementary Tactics and Hybrid Models: Merchandise, partnerships, and gamification can also boost revenue — but they won’t likely serve as the be-all and end-all.
 That’s ok, because hybrid monetization models are becoming more common.
 For instance, a live event producer might combine the pay-per-view model with some sponsorship revenue, while also offering premium recordings and interactive participation options to subscribers.

 When in-person events became a physical impossibility in early 2020, it didn’t stop the global leader in events from delivering on client needs.
 Freeman effortlessly transitioned to a 100% virtual provider during the pandemic by teaming up with Wowza.

-Freeman relied on Wowza Streaming Cloud to schedule hundreds of pre-recorded videos for playback as though live.
+Freeman relied on Wowza Video to schedule hundreds of pre-recorded videos for playback as though live.
 This allowed them to stream thousands of hours of video at the same time without expanding in-house staff.
 The leading global event agency also benefited from the agility to deliver on client expectations while keeping costs down.

 Freeman also enlisted the help of our Professional Services team to architect unique configurations for multi-lingual event capabilities, while also supporting simulcasting, video processing, and more.

 By embracing change and reinvesting in future opportunities, Freeman survived the biggest disrupter of the 21st century: COVID-19.
 And beyond just meeting their customers’ demands, the event powerhouse worked with Wowza to redefine the industry with innovative live streaming solutions.